M5 branes on ADE singularities: BPS spectrum and partition functions: The BPS string worldsheet theories: UV quivers

 for some integer $v^{(a)}$ for $a=1,\dots,{r-1}$.
 The resulting class of 2d theories will be denoted by $T^l_{\vb*{v}}$, where $\vb*{v}=(v^{(1)},\dots,v^{(r-1)})$ and will serve as our building blocks.\\

-In fact, as in the 3d case we can always realize the theories $T^l_{\vb*{v}}$ as worldsheet theories of specific configurations of BPS strings on $\mathbb{C}^2/\mathcal{C}_l$ for the 6d theory $\mathcal{T}^{6d}_{r,l+1}$, which in particular guarantees the cancelation of gauge and mixed anomalies.
+In fact, analogously to the 3d case we can always realize the theories $T^l_{\vb*{v}}$ as worldsheet theories of specific configurations of BPS strings on $\mathbb{C}^2/\mathcal{C}_l$ for the 6d theory $\mathcal{T}^{6d}_{r,l+1}$, which in particular guarantees the cancelation of gauge and mixed anomalies.
 We will return to this point in more generality at the end of Section \ref{sec:M-string_orb}.